The representations of the automorphism groups and the Frobenius invariants of K3 surfaces: Introduction

 \section{Introduction}

-When $X$ is an algebraic complex K3 surface, the second integral cohomology $H^{2}(X,\Z)$ is a free abelian group of rank 22 equipped with a lattice structure isomorphic to $U^{3} \oplus E_{8}^{2}$.
-Here $U$ is the unimodular hyperbolic lattice of rank 2 and $E_{8}$ is a negative definite loot lattice.
-There is a canonical primitive embedding of the Neron-Severi group of $X$ into the second cohomology $NS(X) \hookrightarrow H^{2}(X/\Z)$.
-The rank of $NS(X)$ is called the Picard number of $X$ and denoted by $\rho(X)$.
+When $X$ is an algebraic complex K3 surface, the second integral singular cohomology $H^{2}(X,\Z)$ is a free abelian group of rank 22 equipped with a lattice structure isomorphic to $U^{3} \oplus E_{8}^{2}$.
+Here $U$ is the hyperbolic plane and $E_{8}$ is the unique unimodular, even, and negative definite lattice of rank 8.
+The cycle map gives a primitive embedding of the Neron-Severi group of $X$ into the second cohomology $NS(X) \hookrightarrow H^{2}(X, \Z)$.
+The rank of $NS(X)$ is called the Picard number of $X$ and is denoted by $\rho(X)$.
 The orthogonal complement of this embedding is called the transcendental lattice of $X$ and is denoted by $T(X)$.
-The rank of the transcendental lattice is $22- \rho(X)$. $H^{2}(X/\Z)$ is an overlattice of $NS(X) \oplus T(X)$ and
+The rank of the transcendental lattice is $22- \rho(X)$. $H^{2}(X, \Z)$ is an overlattice of $NS(X) \oplus T(X)$ and